Gymnastics at the 2004 Summer Olympics – Men's artistic individual all-around: Scoring controversy

 The Korean team contested Yang Tae-Young's parallel bars score after judges misidentified one of the elements of his routine.
 The effect of this misidentification was that the start value was recorded as 9.9 rather than 10.
 Had the start value been assigned correctly—with no other changes to any scoring—Yang's score would have resulted in his winning the gold medal.
 However, as noted by the Court of Arbitration for Sport, as with many other sports controversies, (i) scoring the routine correctly initially may have affected the remainder of the competition and (ii) there were potentially other scoring errors that may have affected the results as well; thus, assigning who "would have won the event" but for the error is "something in the realm of speculation, not of certainty."

 The judges on the "A" panel were responsible for determining the start value of the routine.
 This value is determined during (not before) the routine, as a gymnast may change their routine at any time (and may fail to perform elements intended to be part of the routine).
-The three judges on the panel were Oscar Buitrago of Colombia, Benjamin Bango of Spain, and head judge George Beckford of the United States.
+The three judges on the panel were Oscar Buitrago of Colombia, Benjamin Bango of Spain, and head judge George Beckstead of the United States.
 The panel assigned Yang a start value of 9.9 after misidentifying a "Belle" element as a "Morisue" element.

 Kim Dong Min of South Korea, one of the judges on the "B" panel (responsible for determining execution scores), spoke to Buitrago about Yang's start value immediately following the parallel bar rotation.
 Buitrago explained how the value had been reached and thought Kim was satisfied.
 Kim later said that he was not satisfied; however, at the time, did not ask Buitrago to pursue the matter further.

 After Kim informed the Korean head coach Lee Joo-hyung of the issue, Lee raised the issue with the "A" panel and Adrian Stoica of Romania, the President of the Men's Technical Committee.
 Stoica presided over the Superior Jury, empowered to correct judging errors and control judges' scores.
 The precise timing of this discussion (during or after the medal ceremony) is disputed but was certainly after the competition had ended.